slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 until them, you'll need to define both if you want functionality from both in your app.

 An OAuth app is not required for a Workflow App.
-However, if the app needs access to the Asana API, then you need to create an OAuth app and connect it to your Platform UI App.
+However, if the app needs access to the Asana API, then you need to create an OAuth app and connect it to your Workflow  App.
 To create an oauth app, see [Authentication Quick Start](/docs/authentication-quick-start).

 To create a Workflow App you'll need to fill out the [Create a UI Hook Alpha App](https://form-beta.asana.com?k=LBWpDpqZ6b-6pV4ZIbP-OA&d=15793206719)